 For minimal visual impact, sleek bullet catches can screw to the face of the shutter.
 The receiving hardware is fastened to the house, which grasps the bullet when contact is made.

 False shutter dogs are produced for exterior shutters installed in a stationary position.
+Most are intended for the use with vinyl shutters.
 The faux hold backs can be added to enhance curb appeal but do not operate.